This feature requires a Business or custom Enterprise plan. Find out more here. 🚀

 Once you resume streaming, the fallback video stops playing, and your live feed continues.
 Your viewers will see a seamless transition back to your live content.

-What if my video is shorter or longer than my selected duration?
+What if my custom video is shorter or longer than my selected duration?

-What if my video is shorter or longer than my selected duration?
+What if my custom video is shorter or longer than my selected duration?

-If your video is shorter than the duration, it will loop until you reconnect or the time limit is reached.
+The default "We'll be right back" video (17 seconds) loops automatically until you reconnect or the time limit is reached.

 What happens after the time limit is reached?